 A lovely preserved street from the Meiji Period.
 Many of the buildings here are traditional Japanese townhouses.
 You can find many shops and restaurants along the way.

 Otagi Nenbutsuji Temple is famous for its 1200 stone statues of rakan, devoted followers of Buddhism, each with a different facial expression.
 This is by far my favourite temple in the whole of Kyoto.
 It's not as impressive or well known as others, but somehow, I felt most connected at the Otagi Nenbutsuji Temple.
+This was my favourite place in the whole of Kyoto.

 Hours: 8:00 to 17:00 (entry until 16:45)